mmoccaro/Casino/README.md

 # Dice_Game
-A dice game written in several different languages!
+A dice game written in several different languages.